WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 </details>

 These types of bugs are very common in imperative code because we have to manually control all the conditions.
-On the other hand, they do not exist in declarative code because the framework takes care of updating the DOM and never forgets about anything :)
+On the other hand, they do not exist in declarative code because the framework takes care of updating the DOM and never forgets about anything.

 ### Benefits of the declarative approach

-As demonstrated, the imperative approach requires detailed steps and direct manipulation of the DOM, which can quickly become complex and hard to maintain as the application grows.
+As demonstrated, the imperative approach requires detailed steps and direct manipulation of the DOM, which can quickly become complex and hard to maintain as the interactivity grows.
 The more possible states and elements there are, the more conditional logic needs to be added, making the code exponentially more complicated.
 The declarative approach, on the other hand, simplifies the process by managing the state and letting the framework handle the DOM updates.
 This leads to more readable, maintainable, and scalable code.

-By adopting a declarative mindset, developers can leverage the Interactivity API to create dynamic and interactive applications more efficiently.
-Since everything is tied to the state, modifying the state will automatically update the entire application to the correct state.
-Understanding this core concept is essential for mastering the Interactivity API and writing effective code.

 ## Reactivity